shavitush/bhoptimer/README.md

 Zones
 --
+- [ ] Use string explosion in ZoneAdjuster_Handler and ZoneEdge_Handler for code efficiency.
+- [ ] Migrate zone settings to use Dynamic.
 - [ ] Make zones be trigger-based for high-performance.
-- [ ] Migrate zone settings and InsideZone() to use Dynamic.
+Also remove InsideZone() and use booleans instead (OnStartTouch/OnEndTouch).